Royal Antwerp FC: Early history (1880–1999)

-Decline, revival, and 5th national championship (2001–Present)
+Decline, revival, and 5th national championship (2001–present)

-Despite being one of Belgium's best-supported clubs, Antwerp had been under-achievers during the early 21st century.
-They earned promotion to the top flight in 2000, only to suffer relegation again in 2004.
-After 13 years in the second tier, they returned to the First Division A in 2017, securing a 5–2 aggregate victory over Roeselare in the promotion playoff.
+Despite being one of Belgium's best-supported clubs, Antwerp spent several seasons in the lower divisions during the early 21st century.
+The club earned promotion back to the top flight in 2000, only to suffer relegation again in 2004.
+After 13 years in the second tier, Antwerp returned to the First Division A in 2017, securing a 5–2 aggregate victory over Roeselare in the promotion playoff.

 After achieving promotion back to the top flight, the club appointed experienced Romanian manager László Bölöni, and demoted his predecessor Wim De Decker to assistant.
-In his second season, 2018–19, the club qualified for the UEFA Europa League, their first European competition for the first time in 25 years.
-They won 3–2 in the playoff final against Charleroi, who had led 2–0 after 12 minutes.
+In his second season, 2018–19, the club qualified for the UEFA Europa League, its first European competition in 25 years.
+Antwerp won 3–2 in the playoff final against Charleroi, who had led 2–0 after 12 minutes.
 Their European campaign began with a win over Viktoria Plzeň on the away goals rule in the third qualifying round, followed by a 5–2 loss to AZ Alkmaar of the Netherlands in the playoff.

-In May 2020, Bölöni left at the end of his contract.
+In May 2020 Bölöni left at the end of his contract.
 Four months later, under coach Ivan Leko, Antwerp captured their first major trophy in nearly 30 years by defeating Club Brugge 1–0 in the 2020 Belgian Cup final.
 Israel's Lior Refaelov, a former Brugge player, scored the decisive goal.
-Ivan Leko led the team through the Europa League group stage in second place with four wins including one over José Mourinho's Tottenham Hotspur; he left for Shanghai Port at the end of 2020.
+Ivan Leko led the team through the Europa League group stage in second place, with four wins including one over José Mourinho's Tottenham Hotspur.
+He left for Shanghai Port at the end of 2020.

 Former Netherlands international Mark van Bommel was appointed manager in May 2022.
 He brought in several compatriots, including Vincent Janssen, who scored the first goal of a 2–0 win over neighbours Mechelen in the 2023 Belgian Cup final.

-The crowning moment of the revival came on 4 June 2023, when captain Toby Alderweireld scored a 94th-minute equalizer in a 2–2 draw at Genk.
-The dramatic goal secured Antwerp’s first national championship in 66 years; ending a title drought since 1957.
+A major milestone in the club's resurgence occurred on 4 June 2023, when captain Toby Alderweireld scored a 94th-minute equalizer in a 2–2 draw at Genk.
+The goal secured Antwerp's first national championship in 66 years, ending a title drought since 1957.

-Antwerp entered new territory on 30 August 2023, qualifying for the UEFA Champions League group stage for the first time ever.
-They sealed the achievement by overcoming AEK Athens 3–1 on aggregate in the playoff round, with Michel‑Ange Balikwisha scoring late in Athens to send the club into the competition proper.
+Antwerp qualified for the UEFA Champions League group stage for the first time on 30 August 2023.
+They sealed the achievement by overcoming AEK Athens 3–1 on aggregate in the playoff round, with Michel-Ange Balikwisha scoring late in Athens to send the club into the competition proper.

-Antwerp’s maiden UEFA Champions League group stage in 2023–24 ended a dry campaign with a historic 3–2 victory over Barcelona at the Bosuilstadion, marking their first-ever win in the competition.
+Antwerp's first UEFA Champions League group stage campaign, in 2023–24, ended with a 3–2 victory over Barcelona at the Bosuilstadion, their first-ever win in the competition.
 They finished bottom of Group H that season.
 On the domestic front, they placed 6th in the Pro League and were beaten finalists in the Belgian Cup, losing 1–0 to Union Saint‑Gilloise in May 2024.